zhanglintc/tools-lite/README.md

 ### leetcode:
 Solutions of leetcode.com problems.
-Most are Python solutions, some are C++, plan to add Java solutions in the future.<br>
+Most are Python solutions, some are C++, plan to add Java solutions in the future.</br>
 > **"zhanglintc/tools-lite/leetcode" has been moved to" zhanglintc/leetcode" since 2015.03.23 at Rev802**

 ### misc: